Why should I study this course?

 What materials will I need to provide?

-Due to the workshop element of the course all students will need to have a set of cotton overalls and a pair of steel toe-cap boots.
+Due to the workshop element of the course all students will need to have a pair of steel toe-cap boots.
 These can be loaned from the engineering department or they can be purchased before you start the course.
+Cotton overalls recommended.

 How will I be taught?